(866) 615-9507

 If the insurance company upholds the denial upon appeal, your next option is to file a lawsuit against it.

-If you have concerns about your long-term disability claim in Pennsylvania, contact Capitan Law at (267) 419-7888 for a free consultation with an experienced disability lawyer.
+If you have concerns about your long-term disability claim in Pennsylvania, contact Capitan Law at (267) 419-7888 for a free consultation with an experienced disability lawyer in Pennsylvania.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
 We’ll review your case, help you understand why the insurance company may place you under surveillance, and explain your options.

 We’ve fought the big insurance companies.